OwenDuckLee/OwenLee-Portfolio/projects/arduino_onofftool.md

 # Project Description
 ## Sovle what problems
-- reduce RD testing time
+- reduce RD testing time, optimize RD resource
-- 循環測試，抓裝置遺失次數
-- 可視化的選項介面
-- 模式選單
+- original testing method will need RD sit next to the M/B for hours
+- it will be perfect if there is a automatic machine to improve this problem

+## OnOffStress Box Featrues
+- control AC/DC power automatically
-- control AC power on/off
+- control ACPI power state: S0, S5, G3, powerbutton-trigger

-## Tool Featrues
-- 優化測試效率 提升 測試精準 度
-- 面對各 種 issue 避免 缺乏 測試工具
-- 低成本 高維護性 高擴展性
-- 無人自動 化 測試 / 自動錯誤紀錄
-- 客製化 / 模組化 軟體程式
-- 模組化 / 擴充式 治具
-- 一鍵搞 定 999 次 / 即時精準 log
-- 可依據不同情境 設定環境 參數
-- 可隨時 替換 or 擴充 各部位組件
+- integrated with GUI App for user input testing parameters
+- high stability for testing 9999 cycles
+- modulize componets for maitain easily
+- high scalability for add new features
+- low cost under NTD 1000

 ## Tool Photos
 - Tool Frontside